2.7 million expected to fly Wednesday ahead of Thanksgiving

 Despite inflation and memories of past holiday travel meltdowns, millions of people are expected to hit airports and highways in record numbers over the Thanksgiving break.

-The busiest days to fly will Wednesday as well as the Sunday after Thanksgiving.
+The busiest days to fly will be Wednesday and the Sunday after Thanksgiving.
 The Transportation Security Administration expects to screen 2.7 million passengers on Wednesday.
 Sunday will draw the largest crowds with an estimated 2.9 million passengers, which would narrowly eclipse a record set on June 30.

 Meanwhile, AAA forecasts that 55.4 million Americans will travel at least 50 miles from home between next Wednesday and the Sunday after Thanksgiving, with roads likely to be the most clogged on Wednesday.